xScriptSquid/xScriptSquid/README.md

 ## Hi there 👋

-My name is Ray, going by scriptSquid.
+My name is scriptSquid!
+Currently working in IT and brushing up on my web development skills to sharpen my portfolio 🦑

 <!--
 **xScriptSquid/xScriptSquid** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.